skaarj1989/mWebSockets/README.md

 ## Requirements

-* Development board (Confirmed working.
-Other boards may or may not work):
+* Development board (confirmed working, other boards may or may not work):
   * Arduino Uno (ATmega328P)
   * Arduino Mega2560
   * Arduino Pro Mini (ATmega328P)